SujalPore47/MY_Projects/pdf chat bot/Readme.md

 - Upload a pdf file and ask questions about its content.
 - Uses Google's Gemini model for natural language processing.
-- Simple web interface built with Gradio.
+- Simple web interface built with Streamlit.

 1. **Install the required packages:**